dataflowg/g-audio/README.md

 The field / tag mapping is based on the [Tag Mapping article](https://wiki.hydrogenaud.io/index.php?title=Tag_Mapping) on the hydrogenaudio wiki.

-## <a id="compiling"></a>Compiling
+## <a id="building"></a>Building
+Detailed build instructions can be found in [BUILDING.md](https://github.com/dataflowg/g-audio/BUILDING.md), and covers development environment configuration, compilation details for each target, and VIPM packaging process.

 Under Windows, Microsoft Visual Studio Community 2019 is used to compile and test the DLL called by LabVIEW.

-Under macOS, XCode 11.5 is used to compile the shared framework.
+Under macOS, Xcode 11.3.1 is used to compile the shared framework.

-Under Linux, run the `make.sh` script to compile the shared object library, or manually compile with the command `g++ -shared -fPIC -o g_audio_64.so *.cpp -lm -lpthread -ldl`.
+Under Linux, run the `make.sh` script to compile the shared object library, or manually compile with the command `g++ -shared -fPIC -o g_audio_64.so *.cpp -lm -lpthread -ldl -O3`.

 Under Raspberry Pi / LINX, run the following commands from SSH:
 ```